arun246/nodejs-command-line-weather-/README.md

-## Simple command line weather request.
+## Simple command line weather request tool.

 ### This app shows the current weather at a particular location you choose.
 ### I have used the community open weather map api which is available for public access as free tier.